 An Overview: Working While Disabled

 The Social Security Administration (SSA) has many built-in incentives, such as their Ticket to Work program, to encourage you to return to work.
-If on SSD, you can earn up to the amount SSA considers “gainful employment” ($1000/month in 2010) without losing benefits.
+If on SSD, you can earn up to the amount SSA considers “gainful employment” ($1,090/month in 2015) without losing benefits.
 If you are on SSI, payments are made based on income.
-If you earn more than the SSI income limits, your benefits will end.
+If you earn more than the SSI income limits, then your benefits will end.

 How It Works